risan/flores-cli/README.md

 $ flores --help

   Usage
-    $ flores <command>
+    $ flores <command> [--config]

-    - command: The command to run (build, server, or watch).

-  Build the site for production:
+  There are three available commands:
+    - build: Generate the website.
+    - serve: Generate the website and start the server.
+    - watch: Start the development server and watch for any file changes.

+  Options
+    --config, -c: The path to website configuration file.
+It will look for "site.config.js" if non given.

+  Examples
     $ flores build

-  Build the site and start the development server:
-    $ flores serve
+    $ flores serve --config my-config.js

-  Start the development server and watch for file changes:
-    $ flores watch
+    $ flores watch -c my-config.js
 ```

 ## Related